-These interesting Facts About Anchorage Alaska take you from those humble beginnings as a rugged tent city, to today's city.
+Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

-Even if you live or have lived in Alaska's largest city, you're about to discover facts that you may not know.
+Whether you live or have lived in Alaska's largest city, you're about to discover facts you may not know.

 Anchorage began with the creation of a railroad construction port at the mouth of Ship Creek.